poetaman/arttime/README.md

 # arttime
 Beauty of text-art meets functionality of a feature-rich clock / timer / pattern-based time manager.
 In addition to its functional/productivity features, ``arttime`` brings curated text-art to otherwise artless terminal emulators of starving developers and other users who can use terminal.
 It is a cross-platform application with native notifications/sounds that runs well on macOS, Linux, and BSD Unixes.

+Arrtime is rooted in Unix philosopy, you can pipe keystrokes into it instead of typing them.

 ## Purpose/features
 - Bring curated text/ascii art to artless terminals, currently 500+ high-quality text art to choose from
 - Provide a feature-rich alarm timer/time manager for commandline.